xrpscan/xrpdocs/docs/index.rst

 Introduction
 ------------
-XRP Scan is an explorer and analytics platform for the ``XRP`` Ledger.
+XRPSCAN is an explorer and analytics platform for the ``XRP`` Ledger.
 We provide a clean and simple way to look up your accounts, ledgers and transactions.

 We hope you find this project useful and use it in your daily interaction with the ``XRP`` Ledger.
-There are several tasks that we're working on to make XRP Scan more useful and accessible.
+There are several tasks that we're working on to make XRPSCAN more useful and accessible.
 We'll roll out these changes as and when they are complete.